What happens at a private procedure at Skin Check WA

 Can I claim the POS fee from private health insurance?

-At present, health funds will only allow claims for procedure related costs if the patient is admitted to a hospital, as an "inpatient".
+At present, health funds only allows claims for procedure related costs if the patient is admitted to a hospital as an "inpatient" and not when the patient have the same procedure as a walk-in "outpatient".

 We could shift our procedures to mini-day hospitals but any claim benefit would be offset by the need to pay an excess for the majority of our patients.

+Therefore in most cases, health funds will not cover the POS fee.
 We hope this situation will change in the future.

 Concession Card Holders